Pesticide Disposal and Household Hazardous Waste Day in Lee County

 But it’s not just farmers, many of us use pesticides in our backyard to keep the worms out of the garden or keep grass out of the cracks in the sidewalk.
 Just like any other pesticide, sometimes these become less effective over time or break down as they are exposed to light.
 Maybe you’ve found something better to use and just don’t use that product anymore, or sometimes again they just get forgotten about.
 Well now is the time to remember them, and get rid of them.

 Wherever you keep pesticides, whether you are a farmer or not, now is the time to take an inventory.
-If you have pesticides that you haven’t used in years, they probably have begun to loose their effectiveness and need to be thrown out.
+If you have pesticides that you haven’t used in years, they probably have begun to lose their efficacy and need to be thrown out.
 Also look for containers that are no longer safe, ones that may be leaking, or have that layer of crust around the lid.
 Some pesticides may even have become hardened and are no longer usable, no matter how much you try to shake them up.
-Bring them to the Dennis Wicker Civic Center this Saturday, November 7, 2020 from 9:00 a.m. to 1:00 p.m., and let us take them off your hands.
+Bring them to the Dennis Wicker Civic Center on Saturday, November 4, 2023 from 9:00 a.m. to 1:00 p.m., and let us take them off your hands.
 There is no charge, and no questions asked, just please bring them in the original container.

 Don’t forget, you can also bring household waste to the event.
 This includes anything in your home that may be hazardous, including: paint, varnish, batteries, pool chemicals, automotive fluids, CFL light bulbs, and more.
 For further information on household hazardous waste, contact Lee County Solid Waste at 919-718-4622.
 For more information on the Pesticide Disposal Assistance Program contact North Carolina Cooperative Extension, Lee County Center at 919-775-5624.

 This updated article was originally written by Zack Taylor, former Agriculture Agent- Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.